Plant ecology: Distribution

 World biomes are based upon the type of dominant plant.

 Plant distributions is governed by a combination of historical factors, ecophysiology and biotic interactions.
 The set of species that can be present at a given site is limited by historical contingency.
-In order to show up, a species must either have evolved in an area or dispersed there (either naturally or through human agency), and must not have gone locally extinct.
+In order to show up, a species must either have evolved in an area or dispersed there (either naturally or through human agency, many species, particularly invasive plants are spread through activities such as horticulture, transport, and land use change), and must not have gone locally extinct.
 The set of species present locally is further limited to those that possess the physiological adaptations to survive the environmental conditions that exist.
 This group is further shaped through interactions with other species.

 Plant communities are broadly distributed into biomes based on the form of the dominant plant species.
 For example, grasslands are dominated by grasses, while forests are dominated by trees.
 Biomes are determined by regional climates, mostly temperature and precipitation, and follow general latitudinal trends.
 Within biomes, there may be many ecological communities, which are impacted not only by climate and a variety of smaller-scale features, including soils, hydrology, and disturbance regime.
 Biomes also change with elevation, high elevations often resembling those found at higher latitudes.

 Biological interactions

 Competition

 Plants, like most life forms, require relatively few basic elements: carbon, hydrogen, oxygen, nitrogen, phosphorus and sulphur; hence they are known as CHNOPS life forms.
 There are also lesser elements needed as well, frequently termed micronutrients, such as magnesium and sodium.
 When plants grow in close proximity, they may deplete supplies of these elements and have a negative impact upon neighbours.
 Competition for resources vary from complete symmetric (all individuals receive the same amount of resources, irrespective of their size) to perfectly size symmetric (all individuals exploit the same amount of resource per unit biomass) to absolutely size-asymmetric (the largest individuals exploit all the available resource).
 The degree of size asymmetry has major effects on the structure and diversity of ecological communities.
 In many cases (perhaps most) the negative effects upon neighbours arise from size asymmetric competition for light.
 In other cases, there may be competition below ground for water, nitrogen, or phosphorus.
 To detect and measure competition, experiments are necessary; these experiments require removing neighbours, and measuring responses in the remaining plants.
 Many such studies are required before useful generalizations can be drawn.
+Early experimental studies demonstrated that competition between plant species can vary depending on environmental conditions such as soil type, influencing species distribution and community structure.